mehmetafsar510/aws_devops/aws/projects/012-hybrid-dns-endstate/readme.md

 # Hybrid Directory between AWS and Simulated On-Premises

-You will get the chance to experience how to integrate the DNS platforms of AWS and a linux based, simulated on-premises environment using Route53 inbound and outbound endpoints using AWS Cloudformation..
+You will get the chance to experience how to integrate the DNS platforms of AWS and a linux based, simulated on-premises environment using Route53 inbound and outbound endpoints using AWS Cloudformation service.

 [HybridDNS-Template]()